Research

 Daniel Kaiser, Arnoldo Frigessi, Ali Ramezani-Kebrya, Benjamin Ricaud

-Building on the CogniLoad benchmark, this work introduces a novel efficiency metric for LLMs—tokens generated per solved puzzle (including thinking traces)—to evaluate computational cost alongside accuracy, establishing a new token-efficiency leaderboard for real-world deployment.
+Building on the CogniLoad benchmark, this work introduces a novel efficiency metric for LLMs—tokens generated per solved puzzle—to evaluate computational cost alongside accuracy.

 Amir Amel-Zadeh, Jan-Peter Calliess, Daniel Kaiser, Stephen Roberts